jlongster/outlet/README.rst

 Outlet is a programming language.
-It is Lisp-like in nature and compiles to both javascript and lua.
+It is Lisp-like in nature and compiles to javascript (lua support is in the works).

 See http://jlongster.com/2012/01/04/outlet-my-lisp-to-javascript-experiment.html.